wernerd/gstzrtp/README.md

 directory.
 Before starting to build you need to get the ZRTP and SRTP sources:

     sh getzrtp.sh

 This script clones the current ZRTP/SRTP source repository (also on github) into the _zrtp_ subdirectory.
 If this subdirectory already exists it checks if it contains a Git repository and updates the sources with `git pull`.
-The build process uses thes sources and puts the compiles objects into the _zrtpfilter_ shared library.
+The build process uses these sources and puts the compiled objects into the _zrtpfilter_ shared library.
 This avoids a dependcy to the standard ZRTP library and is more inline with GStreamer's binary-only plugin concept.